Balady citron: Citrus fruits in Israel

+Jewish ritual acceptability and 19th century history

+It was only in the middle of the 19th-century that Balady citrons began to feature significantly in the European market and a religious Jewish controversy subsequently erupted as to whether the citrons had been grafted and therefore deemed disqualified for ritual use.

 In the 1870s, Rabbi Chaim Elozor Wax devoted himself to its cultivation and organized shipments to Europe.
 He felt the Balady citron had the strongest traditional lineage of species pureness, and claimed it was to be found in the wild when Nahmanides (d.
 1270) arrived in the country.
 He wrote many letters to the rabbis, hoping to influence the diaspora to use the Balady citron.
 These letters were published in his responsa Nefesh Haya and the responsa of his correspondents, as well as in pamphlets addressing the Greek citron controversy.
 Under his influence, many Jews began to purchase the Balady instead of the Greek citron.
 While the variety was not domesticated, it was used by important scholars and pious Jews who believed in its purity and appropriateness.
 Rabbi Wax also saw the trade in this citron as an important source of economic income for the Jewish community in Palestine.
 He invested large sums in establishing orchards in Hittin, donating the profits to charity.
 In 1875, Wax planted 600 trees, and by 1883, over 40,000 citrons had been exported.

 The pro-Zionist newspapers HaMelitz and HaLevanon were instrumental in stirring up interest in etrog cultivation in Palestine, which was seen as important in paving the way for Jewish independence.
 The Greek citron has been introduced for plantation in the 1840s by Sephardic Jews with the financial backing of Sir Moses Montefiore.
 The new Greek-Jaffa variety was more commercially successful than Balady.
 Despite all efforts, the Balady was still unable to compete with the Greek citron, and at the beginning of the 20th century, its cultivation was very primitive and limited.
 The Balady was considered unattractive, and some of the new immigrants continued using varieties they were accustomed to in the diaspora.

 The supporters of the Balady were strained in a conflict of interest.
 While the Greek citron grown in Jaffa showed a good economic future, the Halachic intentions were against it.
 As a partial solution, the Greek-Jaffa citron was occasionally grafted onto Balady rootstock.
 The progeny achieved the beautiful properties of the scion type, while the possible influence of lemon rootstock was assumed to be flushed, and replaced with that of the most kosher Balady rootstock.
 At some point, Rabbi Wax was forced to relent and commence topworking to part of his orchard, to replace part of the crop with the Greek citron.